barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 - CGF_UDR_Workflow.ps1 running in Azure Automation takes the information provided and updates UDR's not in the local subscription.

 # Updates
--ASM support added
+08-18 - ASM support added
--Retry mechanism adde so the script will retry if it encounters a failure with the webhook call for up to 10 times with an increasing delay between times
+07-18 - Retry mechanism adde so the script will retry if it encounters a failure with the webhook call for up to 10 times with an increasing delay between times

 # Installation